Israel–Netherlands relations

 Israel–Netherlands relations are foreign relations between Israel and the Netherlands.
 The Netherlands has an embassy in Ramat Gan, an information office in Jerusalem and two honorary consulates in Eilat and Haifa.
 Israel has an embassy in The Hague.
 Both countries are full members of the Union for the Mediterranean.

+Relations have historically been friendly, but have degraded somewhat since October 2023.
+The Netherlands' role as home to various EU institutions is a factor in the two nations' relationship.